Worry (album)

-Worry (stylized as WORRY.) is the second solo album by American rock musician Jeff Rosenstock, released on October 14, 2016 by SideOneDummy Records.
+Worry (stylized as WORRY.) is the second solo studio album by American rock musician Jeff Rosenstock, released on October 14, 2016 by SideOneDummy Records.
 Released over a year after his debut solo album We Cool?, Worry was recorded in April and May 2016 at a house in Stinson Beach, California.
 Much of the album was written shortly after Rosenstock's band's gear was stolen while on tour in 2015.
 Worry saw the former Bomb the Music Industry! and The Arrogant Sons of Bitches frontman achieve his greatest critical success, with numerous placements on year-end lists and previously unseen media exposure.
 The album addresses themes including urban gentrification, economic inequality and police brutality in the United States.

 The album was promoted with two singles: "Festival Song", released on July 14, 2016, and "Wave Goodnight to Me", released on September 7, 2016.
-Rosenstock toured the album with Hard Girls, Katie Ellen of Chumped and local acts picked in each city.
+Rosenstock toured the album with Hard Girls, Katie Ellen, and local acts picked in each city.

 The album cover is a photograph taken at Rosenstock's wedding in 2015.

+The song "Perfect Sound Whatever" provided the inspiration for the title the book of the same name by James Acaster, in which Worry was featured.